 Determine the Type of Handyman You Need

-The other obvious benefit of hiring a specialist is they know what do if the job turns out to be more complicated than it appears.
-Sometimes, you don't know what can go wrong until you're in the middle of the project, and if you haven't hired the right person, it can be too late.
+The other obvious benefit of hiring a specialist is they know what to do if the job turns out to be more complicated than it appears.
+Sometimes you don't know what can go wrong until you're in the middle of the project, and if you haven't hired the right person, it can be too late.

 When I made my first trip to my vacation home in Hawaii, for example, I noticed the kitchen faucet, a pull-out, was losing its integrity, hanging its head in shame into my sink.
 I ran out to Lowes and picked up a beautiful stainless steel pre-rinse with a coiled neck and a pull-down sprayer to replace the ugly white fixture.
 Having no tools at the house, I bought plumber's tape and a basin wrench, too.

 I laid out all my purchases on the kitchen counter and was about to crawl under the sink when it hit me.
 Hey, I'm on vacation.
 Why am I putting in a new faucet when I can find a handyman or contractor to do this job?
 Not only that, but my house is 25 years old.
 It means the shut-off valves might be too difficult to turn by hand, or, worse, they could leak, and do I want to deal with that?